pathoam/turing.game/evm/README.md

 ## Rewards

 We need to have asymmetric incentives to keep the players from immediately choosing to cheat.
-A naive approach where the first agent to guess correctly just leads to players mixing signals to fool the opponent.
+A naive approach where the first agent to guess correctly wins just leads to players mixing signals (AI and human) to fool the opponent.

 If we make it so that the optimal strategy depends on what the opponent is, and one of the optimal strategies isn’t to cheat, they shouldn’t immediately choose to cheat.